longhorn/website/content/docs/1.5.4/spdk/quick-start.md

 ## Application Deployment

-After the installation and configuration, we can dyamically provision a Persistent Volume using V2 Data Engine as the following steps.
+After the installation and configuration, we can dynamically provision a Persistent Volume using V2 Data Engine as the following steps.

 ### Create a StorageClass